kcnancy/kcnancy-github.io-Horiseon-optimized/README.md

       <div class="benefit-brand"> was changed to article <article class="benefit-brand">
       <div class="benefit-cost"> was also changed to article article class="benefit-cost">
       <div class="footer"> was changed to <footer class="footer">
+1207
+       ran WAVE (Web accessibility evaluation tool) against my site and added alt tag equals null for the images on this website. completed some additional clean up on the #style.css file.